gemini64/a1-llm/analysis_tasks/italian_analysis_tasks.md

 ```
 {input}
 ```
-Extract and analyze ALL the contained verbs.
+Extract and analyze ALL the verbs it contains.

 Be particularly careful when dealing with auxiliary verbs:
 - **essere/avere**: when used as auxiliary verbs, analyze and list them along with the principal verb they accompany (e.g. "ho mangiato" should be listed as a "passato prossimo").